brybree/auth-api-dotnet/README.md

 Don't want to repeat the auth for every project so here it is

 Todo:
- - test for token service, user service
+ - test for user service
  - github pipeline to trigger the test